ianwolf99/TRadingStrategys/README.md

 # TRadingStrategys
-open source trading startergies and execution
+open source trading startergies and execution WITH bINANCE api